Introduction to OCD and current treatment methods

 Legal and ethical considerations

-Paragraph 1 – The Complexities Surrounding Legal and Ethical Aspects of Implementing Psychedelics in OCD Treatment:
+Paragraph 1 – The Legal and Ethical Issue Encountered When Psychedelics Are Incorporated in OCD Treatment:

-Paragraph 2 – Legal and Ethical Concerns in Implementing Psychedelics for OCD Treatment:
+Paragraph 2 – The Legal and Ethical Concerns on the Introduction of Psychedelics for OCD Treatment:

 Paragraph 3 – Specific Legal and Ethical Considerations in Psychedelic-Assisted OCD Treatment: